mareksuscak/FanFlow/README.md

 FanFlow
 =======

 > **Head Up!** This application stopped working for me and may not be necessary anymore.
 But make sure to install the latest AppCenter and SIV (System Information Viewer) application that you can **[download here](https://www.gigabyte.com/Support/Utility)** for Gigabyte haven't updated motherboard's website in a long time now.
+You'll want to install AppCenter first and then upon opening it, click on the icon located at the top next to the close button with an arrow facing downward.
+Then go to *"Not Installed"* and select *SIV*.

 FanFlow fixes Gigabyte's latest version of System Information Viewer (B14.0905.2) application that suddenly does not start Thermal Daemon (thermald.exe) automatically after Windows startup.
 Thermal Daemon is however responsible for monitoring temperatures and managing fans speed and therefore I have decided to fix it myself by providing an open source Windows Service that does nothing else than starts thermald.exe at the Windows startup.